pavulon18/gcas_timesheet_php_website/README.md

 1. Introduction
 2. Description of Problem
-3. Instructions for Installation
+3. History of Project
+4. Project Requirements
+5. Installation Instructions
-4. Acknowledgements
+6. Acknowledgements

 1. INTRODUCTION

 This project is an extention of a project I started a long time ago.
 This project aims to reduce the work for the employees of Gibson County Ambulance Service (GCAS) (AKA Gibson County Emergency Medical Service [GCEMS]) to fully, completely, and accurately complete